Navigation

 Unlike a bodily injury lawsuit, No-Fault benefits are paid regardless of fault.
 Even if another driver was clearly negligent, your own insurance policy is typically the first source of payment for medical bills and lost wages.

-Reviewing Your Insurance Policy and Declaration Page
+How to Review Your No-Fault Insurance Policy and Dec Page

 The Declarations Page is a summary sheet issued by your insurance carrier.
 It outlines: